Developer Support Observations

-It's been just over 6 month since I joined Auth0 as their newest Developer Support Engineer.
-A bunch of my highbrow friends were very condescending.
+It's been just over 6 months since I joined Auth0 as their newest Developer Support Engineer.
+A bunch of my highbrow friends was very condescending.
 "Oh, tech support.
 Good for you.
 With time, you'll become a real engineer".
 I shrugged these comments off back then, but now I think it was cute of them to say things like this.
 As in "Aww, honey.
 You have no idea what you're talking about" :)

 The main reason for my chirpy attitude towards my then-new position has always been the fact that I enjoy troubleshooting and solving unexpected and obscure practical, real-life problems.
 I also really enjoy helping smarter people figure out stuff that I know more about.
-Not only does it expose me to a wide variety of systems and engineering approaches, it also gives me a chance to connect with some fantastic people and soak in a ton of exclusive experiences.
+Not only does it expose me to a wide variety of systems and engineering approaches, but it also gives me a chance to connect with some fantastic people and soak in a ton of exclusive experiences.
 When you get to collaborate with some of the brightest engineers from the most forward-looking companies in the world on their critical cybersecurity infrastructure, it's something that is very easy for me to enjoy.

 I came up with some quick observations as well as misconceptions I want to share.

 People who ask for help are not stupid

 A common misconception in the IT world is that people who reach out to their support are dumb.
 They can't figure things out on their own.
 They don't know what they are doing.
 They ask dumb questions.
 You get the idea.
 This can't be further from the truth.